-While from a factual perspective Waste Kings’ garbage disposals take the lead.
+While from a factual perspective, Waste Kings’ garbage disposals take the lead.
 From a consumer perspective, the better build quality of InSinkErator disposals also deserves heavier weighing.
 This becomes apparent in consumer reviews, complaints, and problems that are useful to sift through before proceeding with your purchase.
-From these consumer contributions, we point out a few common issues that Waste King and InSinkErator both have.
+We point out a few common issues that Waste King and InSinkErator both have from these consumer contributions.

-These issues include that disposers have a tendency to smell bad if they aren’t cleaned frequently, especially in Waste King disposers some customers mentioned an issue with mold in the rubber rings.
+These issues include that disposers tend to smell bad if they aren’t cleaned frequently, especially in Waste King disposers.
+Some customers mentioned an issue with mold in the rubber rings.

-Additionally, for both brands consumers reported clogs and jams that happened frequently or were not easily fixed.
-Furthermore, consumers voiced their disappointment with the limited range of problems covered by the warranty of InSinkErator and Waste King after they received a defective or short-lived device or were delivered missing/defective parts.
+Additionally, for both brands, consumers reported clogs and jams that happened frequently or were not easily fixed.
+Furthermore, consumers voiced their disappointment with the limited range of problems covered by InSinkErator and Waste King’s warranty after they received a defective or short-lived device or were delivered missing/defective parts.

-Moreover, problems with the installation seemed to be a common complication due to “poor manuals” from Waste King and InSinkErator’s Quick-Lock technology which appears to be less quick and easy than intended.
+Moreover, problems with the installation seemed common due to “poor manuals” from Waste King and InSinkErator’s Quick-Lock technology, which appears to be less quick and easy than intended.